open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 custom `ExemplarFilter` as shown [here](../extending-the-sdk/README.md#exemplarfilter).
-A custom filter, which eliminates all un-interesting measurements from becoming Exemplar is a recommended way to avoid performance overhead associated with collecting Exemplars.
+A custom filter, which eliminates all un-interesting measurements from becoming Exemplar is a recommended way to control performance overhead associated with collecting Exemplars.
 See [benchmark](../../../test/Benchmarks/Metrics/ExemplarBenchmarks.cs) to see how much impact can `ExemplarFilter` have on performance.